The IMF improves the outlook for the global economy in 2023 - ExBulletin

 Diversifying supply chains is much more important in trying to improve resilience, improve growth, improve living standards, rather than moving towards replenishment or protecting friends, Gourinchas said.

 The global outlook has been shrouded in uncertainty since the outbreak of the coronavirus pandemic in early 2020.
-Forecasters have been repeatedly confounded by events: A severe, if brief, recession in early 2020; an expected strong recovery caused by large government stimulus aid; then a surge in inflation, exacerbated when Russia’s invasion of Ukraine nearly a year ago disrupted world trade in energy and food.
+Forecasters have been repeatedly confounded by events: A severe, if brief, recession in early 2020; an expected strong recovery caused by large government stimulus aid; then a spike in inflation, worsened when the Russian invasion of Ukraine nearly a year ago disrupted world trade in energy and food.

 Three weeks ago, the IMF’s sister agency, the World Bank, released a weaker outlook for the global economy.
 The World Bank cut its forecast for international growth this year by almost half to 1.7% and warned that the global economy was moving dangerously close to recession.